 The Orangery at Kensington Palace’s Royal Botanical Gardens was designed in 1761 by Sir William Chambers.
-Like other glass houses of its type throughout Europe, the building was constructed to provide a protective spot for citrus plants and trees during the winter months.
-Importing orange trees to adorn stately gardens became the rage in the mid-1600’s.
-Along with banana and pomegranate plants, orange trees were popular for their flowers and their scent.
+Like other glass houses throughout Europe, the building was constructed to provide a protective spot for citrus plants and trees during the winter months.
+Importing orange trees to adorn stately gardens became the rage in the mid-1600s.
+Like banana and pomegranate plants, orange trees were famous for their flowers and scent.

-The special menu item for the day was a wild mushroom and asparagus tart with asparagus puree and truffle dressing, served with a green salad.
+The unique menu item for the day was a wild mushroom and asparagus tart with asparagus puree and truffle dressing, served with a green salad.
 So delicious!

-With a glass of pinot grigio to start and a cappuccino at the end, the meal was scrumptious and filling.
+The meal was scrumptious and filling, with a glass of pinot grigio to start and a cappuccino at the end.
 No need for dessert, even though the dark chocolate mousse with caramelized banana and white chocolate sorbet was sooooo tempting.
 (Looking back, I could kick myself for not splurging!)

 I love fish, as you might remember from earlier blogs.
 As strange as it might seem, my hankering for fish in London this time was for the traditional fish and chips.
 Several recommendations for the “best” fish and chips were offered and considered seriously.
-Fish!
-Restaurant won over the others because of its reputation and for its proximity to the Borough Market.
+One won because of its reputation and proximity to the Borough Market.

 Eating and shopping nearby.
 How could I go wrong?

-Friday’s a busy day at Borough Market so the streets were filled with shoppers and people on lunch break.
-Other restaurants and street vendors with temporary food stalls were showing off specials that were very tempting; but my mind was set on fish and chips.
+Friday was busy at Borough Market, so the streets were filled with shoppers and people on lunch break.
+Other restaurants and street vendors with temporary food stalls offered tempting specials, but my mind was set on fish and chips.

-It’s been a good 40+ years since I last had this meal in London.
-It was back in the day when traveling “Europe on $5 a Day” was my mantra.
+It’s been 40+ years since I last had this meal in London.
+It was back when traveling “Europe on $5 a Day” was my mantra.
 Fish and chips are no longer found wrapped in newspaper and served at every corner.
 Today they are plated alongside “mushy peas” and tartar sauce.
-Fortunately vinegar was at the table.
+Fortunately, vinegar was at the table.

-Along with the main dish, I had to try”whitebait fish” that was being served at a nearby table.
+Along with the main dish, I had to try”whitebait fish,” served at a nearby table.
 The tiny fish, smaller than sardines, were fried ’til crunchy and served heaping on a plate.
 Good eats for a fish lover!

 On entering the small restaurant, you are immediately tempted by the luscious-looking food inside a glassed case.
-You can choose salads and main courses to go.
+You can choose salads and main courses to go to.
 Or the same items are on the menu, so you can check them out before you are seated.

-We shared the breakfast sandwich that was presented on fresh toasted bread, stacked high with bacon, lettuce and tomato.
+We shared the breakfast sandwich on fresh toasted bread stacked high with bacon, lettuce, and tomato.
 It was topped with two soft poached eggs and creamy hollandaise.
-Muriel’s Seasonal Greens was the perfect accompaniment.
-The greens mixed with steamed broccoli, french beans, edamame beans, baby spinach and peas were dressed with wasabi and yuzu dressing and sprinkled with red chilies and chia seeds.
-If it all sounds very healthy it was.
+Muriel’s Seasonal Greens were the perfect accompaniment.
+The greens mixed with steamed broccoli, french beans, edamame beans, baby spinach, and peas were dressed with wasabi and yuzu dressing and sprinkled with red chilies and chia seeds.
+If it all sounds very healthy, it was.